nicksnlp/arthunt/Final_Project/README.md

 # About our project:

 Hi!
-We are team IKEA Meatballs!
+We are team IKEA Meatballs (XinyanMO and nicksnlp)!
 Our project is a search engine for on-going and upcoming art exhibitions at different branches of Tate galleries.
 You can search for exhibition info with a query!